lordpmax/lordpmax.github.io/README.md

 Wow You Read Me!
-You Wasted Like 2 Seconds Of Your Life!
+You Wasted Like 2 Seconds Of Your Life Doing Stupid Stuff!